daveabrock/daveabrock.github.io/_posts/2017-02-04-the-appcache-api-is-it-worth-it.markdown

 * **Availability** - Users can navigate to your site when they are offline
 * **Resilience** - If a server breaks or something bombs and your site is inaccessible online, users can still use your offline site.

 In this post, we'll explore how to implement AppCache and investigate its benefits and many drawbacks.
-If you would like to play along at home, feel free to reference an AppCache repo [I created on GitHub](https://github.com/daveabrock/appcache-demo).

 ### Creating a manifest file ###